papa28x4/CoursesDBv1/README.md

 ## **Base Case**

-* Return the list of students, optionally with pagination
 * Display the list of students
 * Upon click on the list item, display the selected courses for that specific student
 * Also, add the option to choose some courses for that student
+* Display the list of available courses, optionally with pagination

 ## **Stretch Case**